-The liquidator held the first Creditors Meeting and first Contributories Meeting on the same day in July 2013.
+The Liquidator held the first Creditors and first Contributories Meetings on the same day in July 2013.
 Eleven out of sixteen registered creditors attended the Creditors Meeting while none of Peak's shareholders attended the Contributories Meeting.
-Given that there is only one significant asset, Oil Mining Lease 122, the liquidator described his three options:
+Given that there is only one significant asset, Oil Mining Lease 122, the Liquidator described his three options as: